 (Bordeaux).
 The estate has been owned by the noble Malet-Roquefort family for around 400 years, today it is managed by Comte Léo de Malet-Roquefort.
 The name derives from a medical center for leprosy patients located here in the Middle Ages, the old name for this disease was "Gaffets".
 During excavations in 1969, remains of a Roman building with mosaics depicting vines were found on the property.
 It is believed that this could be the place where the Roman poet Ausonius

-(310-395) and had owned a vineyard.
-Its home is usually the place of the Château Ausone
+(310-395) lived and owned a vineyard.
+Whose home is usually the place of the Chateau Ausone

 attributed.
 The large property was divided in the 1860s.
 One part was that Château Canon-La-Gaffelière